dustintrummer-ui/ohio-deer-harvest-dashboard/README.md

 ## The Problem

-Most hunters rely on anecdotal advice when deciding where and when to hunt.
+Most hunters rely on advice when deciding where and when to hunt.
 While experience matters, there is very little accessible, structured data that helps hunters make informed decisions on timing and location.

 ---